XeniaGabriela/pq_for_ca/README.md

 IBM has announced to create a 1000 qubit universal quantum processor until 2023.
 The ability of quantum computing devices to solve problems that classical computers practically cannot solve is no longer theory.

 Luckily scientific researchers have specialized in the examinations of the various resulting challenges and questions since the beginning of this century.
 A series of conferences about post-quantum cryptography, the PQCrypto, started in 2006.
 Since 2010, they take place in another town of the world every year.
-The [Post-Quantum Secure Cryptographic Algorithms](https://github.com/XeniaGabriela/pq_for_ca/car_article.pdf) gives an overview of current developments in algorithmic solutions answering the upcoming threats posed by quantum computers as well as unsolved problems in the classical IT landscape.
+The article [Post-Quantum Secure Cryptographic Algorithms](https://github.com/XeniaGabriela/pq_for_ca/blob/master/car_article.pdf) gives an overview of current developments in algorithmic solutions answering the upcoming threats posed by quantum computers as well as unsolved problems in the classical IT landscape.

 ## Post-Quantum Cryptography vs. Quantum Key Distribution